 Chile is a beautiful country full of amazing, diverse, experiences.
-This experience allows you to travel from the nation’s capital of Santiago with its incredible culture and cosmopolitan nature, over to San Pedro de Atacama, the incredibly unique of natural beauty.
+This experience allows you to travel from the nation’s capital of Santiago with its incredible culture and cosmopolitan nature, over to the unique natural beauty, San Pedro de Atacama.
 During this time, you will take part in a variety of activities and become connected with Chile in an exciting way.

 Welcome to Santiago!
 After arriving, you are met at the airport and taken to your selected hotel.

 For your first day, you are invited to discover Santiago, a cosmopolitan city which has become one of South America’s most modern hubs.

 Described by the international media as a surprising destination, Santiago stands out for being a cosmopolitan and modern city that perfectly combines its traditions with a modern outlook.
 The tour will take you to visit the heart of the city and its emblematic sites such as the Plaza de Armas, the Cathedral, Santiago’s Central Postal Office and its Municipality.
 You will also visit the Moneda Palace, which is the government’s headquarters as well as the traditional neighbourhoods of the historic city centre.
 The tour also includes a visit to the Santa Lucia Hill or San Cristobal Hill.
 After knowing Santiago, we will arrive to Barrio Lastarria, famous by it cultural, inherited and gastronomical offer.
 Then, end the day and head back to the hotel.

 The next day, you will enjoy rafting in some beautiful scenery.

 Rafting at Cascada de las Animas